-When you use the IT’S MY BIKE service portal, we collect a variety of personal data.
-This data privacy statement explains the data that we collect and what we use them for.
+When you use this website, we collect a variety of personal data.
+This data privacy statement explains what data we collect and what we use it for.
 It also describes how this is carried out and why.

-The operator handles data processing for this app.
+The website operator handles data processing on this website.

 IoT Venture GmbH